Russian Americans: Post-Soviet era (1991–present)

 With perestroika, a mass Jewish emigration restarted in 1987.
-The numbers grew very sharply, leading to the United States forbidding entry to those emigrating from the USSR on Israeli visa, starting October 1, 1989.
+The numbers grew very sharply, leading to the United States forbidding entry to those emigrating from the USSR on Israeli visas starting October 1, 1989.
 Israel withheld sending visa invitations from the beginning of 1989 claiming technical difficulties.
 After that the bulk of Jewish emigration went to Israel, nearing a million people in the following decade.
-However, the conditions for Soviet refugees belonging to several religious minorities - including Jews, Baptists, Pentecostalists and Greek Catholics - were eased by the Lautenberg Amendment passed in 1989 and renewed annually.
-Those who could claim family reunion could apply for the direct U.S. visa, and were still receiving the political refugee status in the early 1990s.
-50,716 citizens of ex-USSR were granted political refugee status by the United States in 1990, 38,661 in 1991, 61,298 in 1992, 48,627 in 1993, 43,470 in 1994, 35,716 in 1995 with the trend steadily dropping to as low as 1,394 refugees accepted in 2003.
+However, the conditions for Soviet refugees belonging to several religious minorities—including Jews, Baptists, Pentecostals, and Greek Catholics—were eased by the Lautenberg Amendment passed in 1989 and renewed annually.
+Those who could claim family reunion could apply for the direct US visa and were still receiving the political refugee status in the early 1990s; 50,716 citizens of ex-USSR were granted political refugee status by the United States in 1990, 38,661 in 1991, 61,298 in 1992, 48,627 in 1993, 43,470 in 1994, and 35,716 in 1995, with the trend steadily dropping to as low as 1,394 refugees accepted in 2003.
 For the first time in history, Russians became a notable part of illegal immigration to the United States.

 With the fall of the Soviet Union in 1991 and the subsequent transition to free market economy came hyperinflation and a series of political and economic crises of the 1990s, culminating in the financial crash of 1998.
-By mid-1993 between 39% and 49% of Russians were living in poverty, a sharp increase compared to 1.5% of the late Soviet era.
-This instability and bleak outcome prompted a large new wave of both political and economic emigration from Russia, and one of the major targets became the United States, which was experiencing an unprecedented stock market boom in 1995–2001.
+By mid-1993, between 39% and 49% of Russians were living in poverty, a sharp increase compared to 1.5% of the late Soviet era.
+This instability and bleak outcome prompted a large new wave of both political and economic emigration from Russia, with the United States being a major destination, as it was experiencing an unprecedented stock market boom in 1995–2001.